 Production adoption grows

-Neo4j becomes established in recommendation, fraud detection, and knowledge graph scenarios where multi-hop traversal matters.
+Neo4j becomes established in recommendation, fraud detection, and knowledge graph scenarios.
+They share one trait: the answer requires several hops across relationships, the workload where relational joins lose speed.

 Cloud and cluster operations